LDAWG-a11y/a11yWebApp/src/privacy.md

 ## Local Storage

-We add a non-cookie token to your browser's local storage, only if you interact with the Theme toggle settings, this value cannot be used to identify you in any way, it simply sets a key of 'data-theme' and a value of either 'light' or 'dark' if you choose one of those options, selecting the System option will completely remove that token from your device.
-This token is functional, it is required for a user's selected theme to persist across pages and in no way can it cause any harm to a user, nor can it be tracked in any way.
+We add a non-cookie token to your browser's local storage, only if you interact with any of the Site preferences toggle settings, these values cannot be used to identify you in any way, they simply set keys and values such as: 'data-pref--theme' and a value of either 'light' or 'dark' if you choose one of those options.

+Selecting the Unset option will completely remove that token from your device.
+This token is functional, it is required for a user's selected site preferences to persist across pages and in no way can it cause any harm to a user, nor can it be tracked in any way.

 This site will respect your operating system preferences, so as an example, a user who has Dark Theme as their operating system preference will initially see the dark theme of our site and this does not require any interaction with the theme selection control, nor will it store a token in your browser.